spencejs/Basis/README.md

 This is is where you should register any sidebars for use in your theme.
 A sidebar called "Primary Widget Area" is already registered here.

+## Changelog

+### Version 3.1

++ Switched to Wordpress' built-in HTML5 Search Form
++ Refined Comments template.
+Switched to Wordpress' built-in HTML5 Comment Form.
++ Added Theme Support for Custom Backgrounds.
++ Checked Internationalization setup.
++ Switched from Options Framework to Theme Customizer Boilerplate for more integrated theme options.
++ Added screenreader text for all Nav elements.
+Removes untitled Navs from document outline and increases accessibility.
++ Added a basic built-in Responsive Menu for the Main Nav.
++ Added a generic Print Stylesheet.
++ Switched to Wordpress' Bundled jQuery instead of the Google CDN version.
+Follows best practices better.
++ Switched to Minified versions of bundled Javascript files.